Why Choose Ruby on Rails for MVP Development

 Ruby being a programming language has its own framework known as Ruby on Rails.
 Rails are used to build such applications as Airbnb, Zendesk, Basecamp, GitHub, etc. This framework’s phenomenal rise is the result of a quickly spreading interest from startups that are eager to simplify and accelerate the processes of product development.
 According to the ModuleCounts report, the average growth of total downloads of Ruby gems has reached 43 per day which is more than the rates of Drupal (9 per day), Bower (37 per day), and Clojars (9 per day), as of 2016.
 Moreover, Ruby on Rails (or RoR) boasts several features that make it easy and developer-friendly.
 The availability of various gems and plugins lays a really wide path for future success.
 All that places the RoR framework among the favorites.

 When a young company – a startup in most cases – is going to release an MVP, it is interested to complete this task with less effort and enhanced cost-efficiency.
 Ruby on Rails meets both of these requirements, which makes it a perfect option for companies that are just getting ready to make their project ideas real.
 Such companies don’t want to spend their limited budgets and human/time resources on various needs which will inevitably emerge in the long-term development.
 The world of startups gets this idea, and makes use of Ruby on Rails development.
+The most popular choice of startups are RoR developers in Eastern Europe.

 So, let’s have a look at the features of Ruby on Rails that do attract the attention of startups looking for a better choice to develop their MVP, the high importance of which we’ve been discussing earlier.